ellttdave/athlete-performance-platform-showcase/README.md

 **Architecture Note:**
 - RAG is used for general knowledge, research articles, and contextual explanations
-- Structured normative percentile data is stored in PostgreSQL (not RAG) for deterministic queries
+- Precise numeric/reference data is stored in PostgreSQL (not RAG) for deterministic queries

 [View RAG Implementation →](./docs/RAG_IMPLEMENTATION.md)